alexdarie/alexdarie-firebase/README.md

 # alexdarie-firebase
-A longly postponed blog built with Ionic, hosted on Firebase and accessible through Namecheap.
+A long delayed blog built with Ionic, hosted on Firebase and accessible through Namecheap.

 ### Build Ionic for Browser